abidmehboob/greenslife/README.md

-# GreenLife - Flower Distribution Ecommerce Platform
+# greenslife - Flower Distribution Ecommerce Platform

 A complete MERN stack ecommerce application for flower distribution with hybrid database architecture and role-based interfaces for wholesalers and florists.